ceti-institute/ceti-institute.github.io/README.md

 ## WLF 2020

 A microsite for the Winter Lights 2020 Festival.
+If you will be working on this website, *please read all of the following carefully before committing any changes to this repo*.

+### CSS

+This project uses sass for CSS styling.
+To compile the sass, `npm install sass -g` and, from the `wlf2020/css` directory, run `sass --watch main.scss main.css`. *You should not edit the `main.css` file directly*.

+### DATA

 The projects and participants are populated via the `data.js` file.
 For any imagery, make sure it goes in its appropriate folder: